 These fees are decided by the banks that you transfer money from.

-Normally, fixed fees are good if you want to transfer large amounts to Thailand, but they aren’t great if you only transfer a small amount.
-This is because no matter how much money you want to transfer to Thailand, you pay the same fee.
+Fixed fees are good if you want to transfer large amounts to Thailand, but they aren’t great for small transfers.
+No matter how much money you send, you pay the same fee.
+This is likely the most prominent part of the fees you’ll notice (though it’s usually not the biggest, as we’ll cover shortly).
+Many banks use the fixed fee method.

 Exchange Rates

-This means besides the fees charged by your bank, PayPal, or other service providers, you have to pay another fee of up to 4 percent of the transfer amount.
+Besides the fees charged by your bank, PayPal, or other service providers, you can end up paying another fee of up to 4 percent or more of the transfer amount buried in the exchange rate.

 This difference can be bigger than any transfer fee shown on your receipt or quote.

-If you transfer THB100,000, that’s up to THB3,400 in hidden fees.
-For a THB2,000,000 condo purchase, that’s THB68,000 in transfer fees.
-That’s a lot for a fee your bank usually doesn’t consider worth pointing out.
+Transfer THB 100,000, and that’s up to THB 3,400 in hidden fees.
+For a THB 2,000,000 condo purchase, that’s THB 68,000 gone to transfer fees alone.
+That’s a lot for a cost your bank usually doesn’t bother pointing out.

 Transfer Speeds